| << Prev | - Up - | Next >> |

 Oz provides reified versions of most finite domain constraints and some set constraints directly.
 Reified versions of arbitrary constraints

-can be user defined in Oz by or-propagators.
+of arbitrary constraints can be user defined in Oz by or-propagators.
 The only restriction is that the negation

 has to be available.